daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 **Postprocessing**

 I then used a threshold to generate the labels from the raw probabilistic inferences.
 If any label had a prediction above the threshold, then that species was included in the final prediction (multiple label predictions were thus possible).
 If no labels received a prediction greater than the threshold, it received the nocall label.
-I used the given “training soundscapes” as the toy test set for tuning the threshold (as well as the public LB).
+I used the given training soundscapes as the toy test set for tuning the threshold against the public LB performance.
 I did this by calculating f1 scores for different thresholds, and plotted the results in matplotlib.
-I then randomly tested  thresholds on either side of the optimum, recording the public LB stats as they were generated to guide further hyperparam tinkering.
+I then randomly tested thresholds on either side of the maximum.

 * Next time: Bootstrapping of validation set
 * Next time: Geospatial limitations